Program duration: 10 months.

 Besides the specific course prereqs in the previous section, all prospective applicants must meet the following general admission requirements.

-Successful applicants are required to attend an orientation on the Friday preceding the course start date at 1:00 pm. to 2:00 p.m.
+Successful applicants are required to attend an orientation on the Friday preceding the course start date from 1:00 pm. to 2:00 p.m.

 Externships are an integral part of the Medical Assistant program.
 Through partnerships with KU Medical Center, AdventHealth, and HCA Physician Clinics, we’re able to provide our students with real-world experiences during the course of their studies.

 Externship days and times are within the course dates but times may vary to align with a nursing community’s shift schedule.
 Your instructor will provide you up to date info about the Externship for your class.

 The following start dates are available between January to June, 2023:

 The following start dates are available between July to December, 2023:

 If you qualify, KC Scholars will pay for all or part of your tuition and fees for the Medical Assistant program.